All About the Yeast at White Labs

 The Beer of the Week is from Knee Deep Brewing.
 Simtra is a triple IPA with generous doses of Simcoe and Citra hops.
 If you like the Kern River Citra or Lagunitas Sucks then this 10.1% ABV T-IPA will be right up your alley.
 It is light, effervescent and very fruit forward while still packing a bitter edge.

 The suds-related Homework this week is to replace wine with craft beer when you go to housewarmings or other parties.
-Why is it de rigueur to bring a bottle of Pinot Noir to a gathering but a bottle of null isn’t?
+Why is it de rigueur to bring a bottle of Pinot Noir to a gathering but a bottle of El Segundo Brewing Co. isn’t?
 Even non craft beer fans can be easy to buy a bottle for with a little research and a good bottle shop.
 There are many beer choices that will match up well and add another layer of flavors to food and festivities.
 Whatever the occasion that brings people together, there is probably a beer that will do the same, adding a layer to the fun.